Adhiperumbar/dsa-solutions/journal.md

 Mimics how hardware binary addition works.
 More efficient than handling strings when numbers are large.

+# 🗓 Date: 03-09-2025

+Date: 03-09-2025
+Problem: Find the Index of the First Occurrence in a String Problem Statement:
+Given two strings haystack and needle, return the index of the first occurrence of needle in haystack.
+If needle is not part of haystack, return -1.
+Approach:
+Loop from i = 0 to len(haystack) - len(needle).
+For each index, take the substring haystack[i : i + len(needle)].
+If the substring equals needle, return the index i.
+If no match is found after the loop, return -1.
+Key Concepts Used:
+String slicing
+Brute force substring search
+Time Complexity: O((n - m + 1) * m), where n = len(haystack) and m = len(needle)
+Space Complexity: O(1)
 > ✨ More to come as I keep solving and learning every day!